catdieval/user-workflow-and-user-stories/user-story-0.md

 - Paragraph to announce that a chart is generated.
 - Unordered list of possible actions once a chart is generated.
 - A deepskyblue button with the text "Get started".
+- The elements do not extend to each end of the page, but are centered in the middle.

 ## Acceptance criteria